Hotel Guest Journey: Step-by-Step Guide (2025)

 • Identify and win moments of truth

-There are seven stages to the customer journey:
+There are seven stages to the hotel customer journey:

 Understanding the customer journey allows hoteliers to anticipate guests’ needs and work before their arrival to exceed expectations.